Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 INFO

-(recommended for production use)WARN
+(recommended for production)WARN

 ERROR

-(least verbose)Description | The maximum size of a log file |
+(least verbose)Description | Maximum size of a log file before rotation |

 Default value | 10 MB |